|

 Tex Perkins in undoubtedly one of the major talents in the Australian music scene and a true survivor.
 He has been a busy man in the past 18 months and will be traveling to what is one of his favourite live venues in the country the Tanks ASrts Centre to play with his band The Dark Horses.
+We talk to him about what he has been up to and what his new album and show will be like.
+Where are we talking to you today?

 I’m at home, same place I have lived for the past 15 years I have a property in the country in northern NSW and it’s what most people would describe as a lovely spring day but we are running low on water so I would like to see a bit of rain really.